nojhan/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_hg_active()

-   Returns ``true`` if Mercurial is enabled in Liquidprompt and the current directory is a valid Mercurial repository.
+   Returns ``true`` if Mercurial is enabled in Liquid Prompt and the current directory is a valid Mercurial repository.
 This check should be done before running any other ``_lp_hg_*`` data functions if accessing the Mercurial data functions directly instead of through the generic interface.